Holographic complexity of the Klebanov-Strassler background: Discussion

 Somewhat more speculatively, our work may be helpful in understanding the holographic complexity of de Sitter (dS) spacetime \cite{arXiv:2202.10684} in the context of string theory.
 Specifically, an important class of dS compactifications \cite{hep-th/0301240} includes KS or similar warped throats in the compactification geometry.

+Finally, as a separate point, because the KS gauge theory has a moduli space (the baryonic branch), the variation of the complexity along that moduli space is a physically meaningful quantity.
+We have shown for a broad family of complexity functionals, including all six functionals considered here, that the holograpahic complexity is extremized on the KS background.
+That is, the first variation of the complexity along the baryonic branch, including all divergences and finite contributions, vanishes on the KS background.

-\acknowledgments ARF would like to thank N.~Agarwal for conversations and collaboration on separate but related work.
+\acknowledgments ARF would like to thank N.~Agarwal for conversations and collaboration on separate but related work and C.~Nu\~nez for interesting discussion.
 This work was supported by the Natural Sciences and Engineering Research Council of Canada Discovery Grant program, grant 2020-00054.
 MPG was additionally supported by the Natural Sciences and Engineering Research Council of Canada USRA program.
 PS was additionally supported by the Mitacs Globalink program.